NYPL/engineering-general/standards/sending-emails-from-an-application.md

 Port: 587
 Use Transport Layer Security (TLS): Yes

 And the authentication is the credentials created by SES Management Console.
+You can find them in our EC2 Parameter Store, under the name /production/ses/email-smtp.us-east-1.amazonaws.com/credentials.
+These credentials SHOULD be used for all the applications that send emails via the address email-smtp.us-east-1.amazonaws.com.

 ## Mail From Address